 “No,” she said.
 “Once the initial lease was up, the arrangement fell into a month-to-month agreement and I just forgot about it.
-My landlord is seventy-two, and up until this week, she seemed to be very happy living with her daughter.
-But apparently the two had a major tiff-which I heard all about-and that sealed that.
-No warning, nothing.
+My landlord is seventy-two, and up until this week, she seemed to be happy living with her daughter.
+But apparently the two had a major row and boom…no warning.
 Just a big bomb dropping.”
 She made a whistling sound, then, “Poooooophhh…”

 “What are you going to do?”
-I knew how hard it could be to find real estate in Whisper Hollow, and I knew Peggin didn’t have enough money saved up to buy a house.
-Her job was secure but she didn't make very much.
+I knew how hard it was to find real estate in Whisper Hollow, and Peggin didn’t have enough money saved up to buy a house.

-She cleared her throat, staring at me over the top of her glasses.
-"I think I’ve found a place.
-I went out looking today and stumbled on a house that would be perfect.
+She cleared her throat.
+“I think I’ve found a place.
+I stumbled on a house today that I think would be perfect.
 I haven’t been inside, but I’m going to check it out tomorrow.
 It’s a fixer-upper, but I’m not afraid of a little work.”

 I handed her my menu.
 “Double cheeseburger, fries, and a chocolate shake.
 Also—coffee.
 Lots of it.”

 Peggin laughed.
-"It's almost midnight.
-But coffee for me, too, and I’ll have the grilled cheese with bacon.
-Chips, pickles, and cherry pie."
+“Coffee for me, too, and I’ll have the grilled cheese with bacon.
+Potato chips and cherry pie on the side.”